 Earlier, Radwin held roles as VP & Chief Data Officer of Intuit’s Small Business and Self-Employed Group and VP Data Science for security, risk and anti-fraud in the United States and Israel.
 Prior to Intuit, Radwin was VP Engineering of Anchor Intelligence (acquired by comScore) and Director of Engineering at Yahoo.

-Outside of his work in data science, Radwin facilitates “Leading Inclusively,” an interactive workshop that teaches executives how to manage unconscious bias, draw out all voices, increase a sense of belonging and champion a growth mindset.
+Outside of his work in technology, Radwin facilitates “Leading Inclusively,” an interactive workshop that teaches executives how to manage unconscious bias, draw out all voices, increase a sense of belonging and champion a growth mindset.

 Radwin holds an ScB in Computer Science from Brown University.
 He lives in Palo Alto, California with his wife and four children.